godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Schools of Arcana/Elemancy/Terraphasia.md

 >[!column]- ***Path of `=this.Path1`:***
 >> [!metadata] *Trained Perk: Shifting Plates*
 >> *When you become Trained in this School, you gain the following benefits.*
->> Whenever you Cast or Dispel a Spell with the [[Armor]] trait, you can use a reaction to Move up to your Speed, ignoring penalties from the spell.
+>> Whenever you Cast or Dispel a Spell with the [[Defensive]] trait, you can use a reaction to Move up to your Speed, ignoring penalties from the spell.
 >
 >> [!metadata] *Expertise Perk:*
 >> *When you become an Expert in this School, you gain the following benefits.*